waitbutmetho/epicodus-intro-celebrity_dating/README.md

 _An epicodus sample project to practice forms, branching, and use of bootstrap and jQuery._

 _To best see the range of function produced by branching in the js, try entering the values 10, 17, 55, and 85 into the form.
-Make sure to click submit._
+Make sure to click submit.
+Also, not entering a value will return a warning alert._

+_A color inverting button was added.
+Click it to toggle the colors._

 ## Setup/Installation Requirements